ckb-js/kuai/packages/typeorm/README.md

 }
 ```

-Then bind the `Datasource` and `EntityManager` to the container using `TypeOrmManager.importRoot()`, and they will be available to inject across the entire project.
+To use `Datasource` and `EntityManager`, we need to bind them to the container using `TypeOrmManager.importRoot()`, and they will be available to inject across the entire project.

 - Note: To begin using the `User` entity, we need to let `TypeORM` know about it by inserting it into the entities array (unless you use a static glob path).